rlangoy/ZedBoard-BareMetal-Examples/README.txt

 .\Hello07 ->  Same example as in Hello06 but implementing scanf to display a proper
     	        greeting (by asking for a users name)

+All programs contains a README.txt for a more detailed description

 BUILD REQUIREMENTS